distantnative/switch/README.md

 # Version history

 **v0.5**
-- Swtiched to boolean values (true/false) to better match the toggle field type (thx to @creichel)
+- Switched to boolean values (true/false) to better match the toggle field type (thx to @creichel)

 **v0.4.**
 - Added option for different on and off state texts